ainephelan/ainephelan.github.io/_posts/2019-08-15-predicting-house-sale-prices-with-linear-regression.md

 dtype: int64
 ```

-I decide to try an arbitrary unique category count cutoff of 10, dropping columns with more than 10 unique categories or values.
-We can iterate on this later.

 *Note:* `Overall Qual`, when treated as a numeric column in the correlation heatmap above, was the feature with the highest correlation to my target.
-It has 10 unique values and for now I am interested in including it.
+It has 10 unique values and for now I am interested in including it in my model.

+I decide to go with a unique category count cutoff of 10, dropping columns with more than 10 unique categories or values.
+I'll include this unique category threshold as a parameter in my function so I can iterate on it later.

 {% highlight python %}
 # Drop variables with more than 10 unique categories/values